igumiao/igumiao.github.io/README.md

 >Since our audience is students who don't have much experience with Git, Jekyll, Markdown, and Github, it's necessary to give clear and straightforward instructions.
 The instruction should only involve critical parts.
 The instructions use the same word to describe the name of a file, the variable name, or the page link to keep the style to avoid confusion.
 #### 1. Create a repository
->Here we plan to use a distributed version control tool called Git.
+>Here we use a distributed version control tool called Git.

   - Head over to [GitHub][githublink]